influxdata/docs-v2/content/influxdb/v1.7/flux/guides/scalar-values.md

 Use the [`getRecord()` function](/{{< latest "influxdb" "v2" >}}/reference/flux/stdlib/built-in/transformations/stream-table/getrecord/) to output data from a single row in the extracted table.
 Specify the index of the row to output using the `idx` parameter.
-The function outputs an object with key-value pairs for each column.
+The function outputs a record with key-value pairs for each column.

 ```js
 sampleData